Featured Process: The World Under the Snow

 Make up your own names.
 What would you call “snow melting away from the exhaust vent”, or “snow pounded by many feet on the playground”?

 - Having trouble getting across metamorphism?
 Then take your class and go make snowballs!
 Just as you can compress a loaf of Wonder Bread into a 5 cm cube, you can take those fluffy snowflakes and mash them into a dense ball, using heat and pressure.
-Just as Superman once made a diamond out of a lump of coal in his hand, you are changing, or metamorphosing, the structure of water.
+Just as Superman once made a diamond out of a lump of coal in his hand(here’s the more recent movie scene), you are changing, or metamorphosing, the structure of water.
 Cut the ball open, and dare them to find the snowflakes.
 Then have fun throwing all those snowballs at….a tree, or a wall, or something else, hopefully inanimate and unbreakable.

 - Usually about now, on the coldest day in the dead of winter, I hear my first male chickadee mating song of the season, reminding me that spring isn’t really that far off.
 Keep your ears open for that three note, “Hi, Sweetie!” and dream of warmer times.
 Or listen up for their “chick-a-dee-dee-dee” calls and count the number of “dees,” because dee is for danger!
 Chickadee communication doesn’t stop there and birds see things in ways we can’t – in ultraviolet.
 Apparently, male chickadees that shine the brightest are the sexiest!